 The Gifting Tree sells a variety of merchandise for all ages.
-Proceeds from your purchases go directly to the Johnson Memorial Hospital Guild, which purchases medical equipment and comfort items for our patients.
-The Guild also helps provide scholarships for those pursuing health-related careers.
+Proceeds from your purchases go directly to the Johnson Memorial Hospital Guild, which purchases comfort items for our patients.
+The Guild also provides scholarships for students pursuing healthrelated careers.